 The Binary System

-The binary numbering system, is the basis for storage, transfer and manipulation of data in computer systems and digital electronic devices.
-This system uses base 2 rather than base 10 which we are familiar with for counting in everyday life.
-By the end of this easy to understand article, you'll have a grasp of why binary is used in computers and electronics.
+The binary numbering system is the basis for storage, transfer and manipulation of data in computer systems and digital electronic devices.
+This system uses base 2 rather than base 10, which is what we are familiar with for counting in everyday life.
+By the end of this easy-to-understand article, you'll have a grasp of why binary is used in computers and electronics.

 Counting in Binary and Decimal